Autism Spectrum Condition (ASC)

 Further support for Hounslow families with SEND

 Families with Special Educational Needs and Disabilities (SEND) children can access an improved support service at Hounslow SEND Information, Advice and Support Service (SENDIASS).
-The website features free and confidential guidance for parents and carers, and children and young people with SEND aged 0-25.
+The website features free and confidential guidance for parents and carers, and children and young people with SEND aged 0 to 25.
 As a statutory service, SENDIASS works independently from the local authority.

 Hounslow Parent/Carers Forum

-A monthly group of Hounslow-based parents/carers of children and young people (aged 0-25 years) with SEND.
+A monthly group of Hounslow-based parents/carers of children and young people (aged 0 to 25 years) with SEND.

-The Forum meets monthly to discuss real issues that affect families such as health, education and employment.
+The forum meets every month to discuss real issues that affect families such as health, education and employment.
 Professionals from organisations including the local authority are invited to share their current plans and to hear what parents have to say.
 It is also a place to share information parent to parent and to ask questions.

 Things to do